nrfconnect/sdk-nrf/doc/nrf/app_power_opt.rst

 As seen in the above image, LTE activity is extended by 10 seconds with a lower duty cycle operation (RRC Idle)  compared to the previous measurements.

-For additional information on power optimization for nRF52-based devices, see `Optimizing Power on nRF52 Designs`_ respectively.
+For additional information on power optimization for nRF52-based devices, see `Optimizing Power on nRF52 Designs`_.